braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/sms_campaign_analytics.md

 **Historical Performance**

-This block allows you to see the message's performance over a set time period on a timeline.
+This block allows you to see the message's performance over a set period on a timeline.

 ![sms_historical_performance]({% image_buster /assets/img/sms/sms_historical_performance.png %})